Nursing Frequently Asked Questions

 What is the “selective admissions” process?

 Admission to the Nursing Program is highly competitive.
 Applicants need to be aware that meeting the minimum requirements does not assure admission to the program.
 We utilize an applicant point system to rank our applicants.
-Points awarded are based on personal composition, recommendations, past and current progress in high and post-secondary level coursework, GPA, and standardized test scores.
-Ideally, applicants will enter with college level coursework to support their application or present a fairly strong academic standing as a high school senior.
+Applicants will be ranked by total points accumulated based upon the following criteria: personal composition, essay, recommendations, past and current progress in high school and post-secondary level coursework, GPA, and standardized test scores.
+Acceptance is contingent upon submitting post-acceptance documents and fee in accordance with established deadlines.

 Do you require pre-admission testing?

 Yes.
-All qualified applicants must complete the Test of Essential Academic Skills (ATI TEAS), a pre-admission examination.
-It is a web-based exam that measures academic domains in reading, mathematics, science, and English language.
+All qualified applicants must complete the latest version of the Test of Essential Academic Skills (ATI TEAS), a preadmission examination.
+It is a web-based exam that assesses an individual’s skills in Reading, Mathematics, Science, and English Language usage.
 There is a fee required at the time of registration.
-Pre-admission testing will begin in the fall and conclude when the cohorts are filled.
+Preadmission testing will begin in the fall and conclude when the cohort is filled.

 Do you require an interview?